khegglu/khegglu.github.io/docs/documentation/microsoft office.md

 ```

 ## OneNote:
-### On every launch: Microsoft OneNote 2013 requires Visual Basic for Applications
+### Microsoft OneNote 2013 requires Visual Basic for Applications.
+If you continue, Visual Basic for Applications will be installed.

 This issue is due to some old files being left behind from a previous installation and the installer is unable to override these, so this is why the application tries to configure these on each launch.
-In this case the client had an upgrade from 2010 to 2013.
+In this case the client had gone through an upgrade from 2010 to 2013.

 ```
 rename-Item "C:\Program Files\Common Files\Microsoft Shared\VBA" "C:\Program Files\Common Files\Microsoft Shared\VBA.old" -confirm:$false -force